hbrnguyen/doctor-server/README.md

     http://localhost:3000/appointments/1
     ```

-    * POST appointment: adds an appointment given a valid request body (note: there are only 3 doctors in model with IDs 1, 2, and 3)
+    * POST appointment: adds an appointment given a valid request body (note: there are only 3 doctors to which appointments can be assigned - IDs: [1, 2, 3])
       * Example Body
       ```
       {